Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/31/22 Set up jobs controller "updateJob" async function.
+-Set up jobs controller "updateJob" async function.
 Uses "findOne" Mongoose function to find a job by ID, and then the "findOneAndUpdate" Mongoose function to update the job, looking up by ID, with the req.body new values passed into it.
 This allows us to edit existing jobs in the MongoDB database from the server.
 </br>
 </br>

 </br>
--8/31/22 Tested in Postman by using the "Job ID" in the URL for the API.
+-Tested in Postman by using the "Job ID" in the URL for the API.
 </br>
 </br>